nairadithya/website/src/content/blog/cold-calling.md

 These calls have become deeply important to me.
 They sometimes end up being the best part of my day.

 If someone is busy?
 That's no issue, someone else will pick up.
-If no one does(which hasn't happened yet) at least you've got your music.
+If no one does(which hasn't happened yet) at least I've got my music.

 You'd think no one wants to call anymore but everyone I've called has always responded positively to it, and I've had some great conversations I wouldn't have had otherwise.
 It's gotten to the point where some even _expect_ the calls, and allocate time to it.